Mustafa-Vienna/foodie-back/README.md

 ## 📈 Agile Methodology <a id="agile-methodology"></a>

 This project followed an **Agile** approach using **GitHub Projects (Kanban Board)** for planning and task tracking.
-Each task was created as a GitHub Issue and assigned a priority using the **MoSCoW Method** (`Must-Have`, `Should-Have`, `Could-Have`, `Won’t-Have`).
-Tasks moved through stages: `To Do`, `In Progress`, `In Review`, and `Done`.
+Each task was created as a GitHub Issue and assigned a priority using the **MoSCoW Method** (`Must-Have`, `Should-Have`, `Could-Have`, `Won't-Have`).
+Tasks moved through stages: `Backlog`, `Ready`, `In Progress`, `In Review`, and `Done`.

 ### 🧩 Workflow Highlights

-- **Kanban Board**: [View board here](https://github.com/users/Mustafa-Vienna/projects/6) for real-time tracking
+- **Kanban Board**: [View completed user stories here](https://github.com/users/Mustafa-Vienna/projects/9/views/1) for detailed tracking of each implemented feature.

 > ### 📝 Note on Agile Planning and User Stories
 >
 > While this project followed an Agile-inspired approach, the **user stories** and **Kanban board** were formalized near the end of the development cycle.
 >
-> At the beginning, I focused on backend development by following the Code Institute’s Django REST Framework tutorial to build a solid and functional foundation.
+> Initially, I prioritized backend development, closely following the Code Institute's Django REST Framework tutorial to establish a robust and reliable foundation.
 >
-> As I moved to frontend integration for testing and interaction, I encountered unexpected challenges due to **modern library dependencies** and limited documentation.
-Much of my time was spent troubleshooting breaking changes and ensuring compatibility.
+> During frontend integration, I encountered several challenges due to **modern library dependencies** and limited documentation, spending considerable time resolving compatibility issues and troubleshooting unexpected breaking changes.
 >
-> Additionally, the original project idea evolved into the current **Foody** platform.
-With only a short time left before submission, I structured the Kanban board and wrote the user stories based on **actual implemented features** and thorough manual testing.
+> The original project concept evolved into the current **Foodie** platform.
+Given time constraints, I structured the Kanban board and developed user stories based on **actually implemented features** and comprehensive manual testing.
 >
-> Some features I had planned could not be completed due to time constraints.
-These have been marked accordingly in the project backlog.
-This retrospective approach ensures honesty and transparency while still applying Agile principles effectively.
+> All planned features were successfully completed and have now been moved to the `Done` column, reflecting an accurate and transparent account of the project's final state.

 ### 📅 Iterative Milestones

 1. **Authentication & Profiles**
    User login, registration, profile creation and management, JWT integration

 2. **Posts & Interactions**
    CRUD operations for posts, likes, comments, image handling, validation

 3. **Advanced Social Features**
-   Follow system, filtering, search, popular content (Could-Have or Won't-Have items)
+   Follow system, filtering, search, popular content

 [Go to Contents](#contents)

 ---

 ## 🚀 Deployment <a id="deployment"></a>

-The **Foody API** backend is deployed on **Heroku**, ensuring reliable and scalable hosting.
+The **Foodie API** backend is deployed on **Heroku**, ensuring reliable and scalable hosting.

 ### 🔧 Backend Configuration Highlights